haddocking/haddocking.github.io/education/disvis-webserver/index.md

 the accessible interaction space.

 <a class="prompt prompt-question">
-  Does the identified accessible interaction space seem to match the conformation found in the literature and used to visualize the restraints in the 1st step of this tutorial?
+  Does the identified accessible interaction space seem to match the conformation in which you found the two partners when we visualised them in Chimera?
 </a>

 ## Interaction analysis